OctopusDeploy/docs/docs/projects/index.md

 ## Add a Project

-Before you can define your deployment processes or operations runbooks, you must create a project:
+Before you can define your deployment processes or runbooks, you must create a project:

 1. Select **Projects** from the main navigation, and click **ADD PROJECT**.
 1. Give the project a name.
 1. Click **SHOW ADVANCED**.
 1. Add a description for the project.
-1. If you want to change the [Project group](/docs/projects/index.md#project-group) select an existing project group from the dropdown menu.
+1. If you want to change the [Project group](/docs/projects/index.md#project-group) select an existing project group from the drop-down menu.
-1. If you want to change the [Lifecycle](/docs/deployment-process/lifecycles/index.md) select an existing lifecycle from the dropdown menu.
+1. If you want to change the [Lifecycle](/docs/deployment-process/lifecycles/index.md) select an existing lifecycle from the drop down menu.
 1. Click **SHOW LIFECYCLE** if you'd like to see a visual representation of the selected lifecycle.
 1. Click **SAVE** and you will be taken to the newly created project's overview page.

-Now that you've created a project, you can define your [deployment process](/docs/deployment-process/index.md) or [operations runbooks](/docs/operations-runbooks/index.md).
+Now that you've created a project, you can define your [deployment process](/docs/deployment-process/index.md) or [runbooks](/docs/operations-runbooks/index.md).

 ## Project Settings